Cleveland Clinic logo

 What does it do?

-To understand what lymph does, it may help to understand how your body creates lymph.
+To understand what lymph does, it may help to know where it comes from.
 That story starts with your circulatory system, which partners with your lymphatic system.
 Your circulatory system is a network of arteries, veins and capillaries that carry blood throughout your body.
-Blood contains plasma.
+Blood contains fluid called plasma.

 Anatomy